Are misspellings or other changes a way to get around another person’s trademark? The answer may surprise you.

 It's not uncommon for us to do the search for our client.
 After we conduct the search, we identify a trademark that is an obstacle for our client's registration of theirs because they're too close.

 Oftentimes, there's an overlap on goods and services.
 The marks are similar, and often we get this proposition, "Well, how about if we just make a few little changes.
 What if we add "the", or we add some misspelling, or we add a dash in the middle," something like that.
 Something very minor and, "Would that be sufficient to overcome the objections from the Trademark's Office?"

 First of all, those small changes may not be sufficient to overcome the objections.
-And, the stronger the other trademark is, the less likely you'll be successful in overcoming the Trademark's Office's objections.
+The stronger the other trademark is, the less likely you are to be successful in overcoming the Trademarks Office's objections.

 Disclaimer: Please note that this post and this video are not and are not intended as legal advice.
 Your situation may be different from the facts assumed in this post or video.
 Your reading this post or watching this video does not create a lawyer-client relationship between you and Trademark Factory International Inc., and you should not rely on this post or this video as the only source of information to make important decisions about your intellectual property.